jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 by simple majority vote on the public specification committee mailing list (<jakarta.ee-spec@eclipse.org>).

-In the event that a vote fails, the EMO will fail the corresponding review, forward the comments from the vote to the specification team, and invite them to resolve the issues and re-engage at a later date.
+In the event that a vote fails, the Specification Committee Chair (or their delegate) will fail the corresponding review, forward the comments from the vote to the specification team, and invite them to resolve the issues and re-engage at a later date.